ashiina/lambda-local/README.md

 #### `execute(options)`

 Executes a lambda given the `options` object where keys are:
-- `event` - requested event as a json object,
+- `event` - requested event as a json object
-- `lambdaPath` - requested path to the lambda function,
+- `lambdaPath` - requested path to the lambda function
 - `lambdaFunc` - pass the lambda function.
-You cannot use it at the same time as lambdaPath,
+You cannot use it at the same time as lambdaPath
 - `profilePath` - optional, path to your AWS credentials file
 - `profileName` - optional, aws profile name.
 Must be used with
 - `lambdaHandler` - optional handler name, default to `handler`
 - `region` - optional, AWS region, default to `us-east-1`
 - `callbackWaitsForEmptyEventLoop` - optional, default to `true`.
-Setting it to `false` will call the callback when your code do, before finishing lambda-local.
+Setting it to `false` will call the callback when your code do, before finishing lambda-local
 - `timeoutMs` - optional, timeout, default to 3000 ms
+- `environment` - optional, extra environment variables for the lambda
 - `mute` - optional, allows to mute console.log calls in the lambda function, default false
 - `callback` - optional, lambda third parameter [callback][1]